 One of the ideas that was floated at Tuesday’s board meeting was to offer a higher step on the wage progression scale to drivers who already have a commercial driver’s license (CDL) when they’re hired.
 Board member Doug Horn expressed concern that just dollars and cents might not be enough: “I have heard here in these meetings that we can’t buy our way out of this problem with dollars.”

-Board member James McClary said he was struck by a distinction that Connell had made when he was interviewing for the general manager job: bus driving as a profession, not as a job.
-That’s a perspective that seemed to resonate with McClary and other board members.
+Board member James McLary said he was struck by a distinction that Connell had made when he was interviewing for the general manager job: bus driving as a profession, not as a job.
+That’s a perspective that seemed to resonate with McLary and other board members.

 In addition to some kind of wage increase, some of the other expense items contributing to the higher budget were listed out in the staff memo included in the board’s information packet.